Originally published at pymnts.com

 The payday lending market is at a bit of a crossroads as regulators flex their regulatory muscles and look to establish new rules for the payday lending industry.

-First, consumers need them and use them.
-It’s well documented that in the U.S. nearly 60 percent of Americans are ill-prepared to cover an unexpected expense and nearly half do not have ready access to even $400 to cover an emergency expense.
+First, consumers need and use them.
+It’s well documented that in the U.S., nearly 60 percent of Americans are ill-prepared to cover an unexpected expense, and nearly half do not have ready access to even $400 to cover an emergency expense.

 FlexWage CEO Frank Dombroski has been standing at the crossroads of this industry for the last five years.
 He entered it with a solution that acknowledges the need and that the best solutions provider is actually the employer who funds their paycheck.
 FlexWage is an on-demand wage payments solution that allows employees to get advances on what they’ve earned – but in advance of the normal pay cycle – and at a cost that is more or less what a consumer would pay to get money out of an ATM.

 “From a scalable, sustainable perspective the only way to solve the payday lending problem is through an employer’s benefits-based solution and at the price point that we’re doing it,” Dombroski told Karen Webster in a recent conversation.
 “I don’t think other models are sustainable – each of those players is a lender with a balance sheet requirement.
 They have loss and collection issues because they are putting capital in people’s hands and have to collect it – we don’t,” he added.

 Dombroski explains that the liquidity angle associated with the employer-benefits model was the real genesis of the business, in large part because the majority of those who need payday lending services have a bank account that is the repository of employer wages.

 “We call it an ‘findemic.’
 It’s literally a shortage of short-term liquidity.
 And a massive number of people living on the very thin line of the balance, paycheck to paycheck.
 It doesn’t take much to create the need for a short-term bridge,” he said.